-The unique design will provide you with an ability to flush sanding to the corner of the wall with a nose and the side of your sander.
+The unique design will allow you to flush sand to the corner of the wall with the nose and the side of your sander.
 Though mainly used for working with the grain, the device does an exceptional job working across the grain to flatten it before working with the grain to leave a clean, even finish.

 Although this is one of the quietest belt sanders on the market, some may still find it to be rather noisy.